polterguy/hyper-ide/helpers/help-files/08 - Camphora Five/03 - Column types.md

 ## Column types

-There are several different types of columns you can choose to use when creating your fields.
+There are several different types of columns you can choose from when creating your fields.
 Below is a complete list, and their most important traits explained.

 * __Singleline text__ - A single line text type of field